In Search Of Yummy-ness

 While pumpkin spice tends to steal the spotlight this time of year, there's just something irresistibly comforting about the scent of warm apples and cinnamon.

-If you're an apple fan too, and find yourself reaching for spiced apple cider, apple cinnamon oatmeal, or apple pie as soon as the leaves start to change, then this apple crisp with pecans might just be your perfect fall dessert.
+If you're an apple fan too, and find yourself reaching for spiced apple cider, apple cinnamon oatmeal, or apple pie as soon as the leaves start to change, then this apple pecan crisp is for you!

 This recipe uses brown sugar in both the apple filling and the oat-pecan topping, so be careful to separate the amount needed for both parts of the recipe!